What are your schools beliefs?

 Do your students wear uniforms?

-Yes, students wear uniforms that are purchased through our uniform supplier or from the school used uniform sale.
+Yes, students wear uniforms that are purchased through our uniform suppliers (Schiro's Schooltime and Uniforms by Kajan) or from the school used uniform sale (usually held each July).

 What kind of security do you have at your school?